 From the dust of the territorys new capital, Phoenix, The Arizona Republican arose in 1890 to ultimately become the states largest newspaper.
 Delivering news about a changing world to its readers, The Arizona Republican focused on local and national politics and ways to make the territory a better place to live.
 It was instrumental in the campaign for Arizona statehood, which was achieved in 1912.
 Coverage: 1890-2007

 Fine, decorative, and commercial art; photography, folk art, film, and architecture.
-Journal articles, books, dissertations, museum bulletins, and reproductions of art works.
-Coverage: 1984-present.
-Full text 1997-present.
+Journal articles, dissertations, museum bulletins, and reproductions of art works.
+Coverage: Full text 1995-present; Indexes and Abstracts 1984-present.

 Business, humanities, medicine, popular culture, science, social science, technology.
 Articles, news stories, letters, etc., drawn from the tables of contents of journals.
 Coverage: 1990-present.